High Council of the Islamic Emirate of Afghanistan: History

 However, while the Taliban had succeeded in quickly crushing the rebellion in Zabul province, they had more difficulty fighting in the predominantly Nurzai western region of Afghanistan, particularly the stronghold of Shindand district near Herat.
 This prompted Akhtar Mansour to seek help from Iran against the mutineers, which agreed to his request and sided with the Taliban loyalists.
 The High Council responded by claiming to have killed multiple members of the Fatemiyoun division near Herat.

 In 2017, the Taliban said that they have arrested 90 infiltrators in Helmand province.
 According to the Taliban, the infiltrators were involved in assassination plots against the mainstream Taliban.

 In 2020, Nangialai Khan was killed in a US drone strike in Herat province.

 In 2021, Abdul Manan Niazi, one of the deputy of Rasul's faction, was killed in an attack in Herat province.
 No group took responsibility for the attack, but many suspect the Islamic Emirate to be responsible.
 Former spokesman of the Afghan National Security Council Javid Faisal paid homage to Niazi and prayed for him in a tweet.
 A funeral ceremony was held in the city of Herat's grand mosque, unopposed by the governor of Herat, who said that the families of High Council fighters would be allowed to bury their dead and hold funerals.

-Following his killing, Abdul Manan Niazi's son, Hafez Khalid Niazi, was elected to succeed his father by supporters of the High Council.
+Following his killing, Abdul Manan Niazi's son, Hafiz Khalid Niazi, was elected to succeed his father by supporters of the High Council.
 After the 2021 Taliban offensive defeated the Islamic Republic's forces, he pledged allegiance to the Islamic Emirate's leadership, dissolving the High Council and handing all of its military equipment to the Taliban.
 In January 2022, Muhammad Rasul met with defense minister Mullah Yaqoob in Kabul and affirmed the factions's support for the new government.